How to apply the basic components of music to writing songs

-In this lesson I show you how to write your first song because getting started and actually writing songs, no matter how crappy your first songs are, is the first, and most important step towards writing great songs.
+In this lesson I show you how to write your first song because getting started and actually writing songs, no matter how crappy your first songs are, is the first, and most important step toward writing great songs.

 In today’s lesson, we’ll go deeper into each musical element of your songs.

-This will improve your songwriting because once you are aware of each element, you can single out that element of music separately and see if there’s anything in that specific element that can be improved to make your song better.
+This will improve your songwriting because, once you are aware of each element, you can single out that element of music separately and see if there’s anything in that specific element that can be improved to make your song better.

-Some of these elements, especially the first two, are also a good place from where to start writing your song.
+Some of these elements, especially the first two, are also a good place where to start writing your song.

 While all the elements of music will determine the quality of your song, the melody is usually the one that makes it or breaks it.